daniel140280/Daniel_Hall_23748364/README.md

 ## Explanation of the Design Patterns used (and the SOLID principles followed)

+### Strategy Pattern - handling game variation

+As with many game designs, they often involve the need to handle different rule sets (or strategy) without rewriting the core game engine. **Strategy Pattern** is used to encapsulate these algorithms.

+Instead of using complex if/else statements inside the game engine, the engine delegates the decision to a Strategy object.

+classDiagram
+class GameEngine
+class EndStrategy {
+<<interface>>
++hasReachedEnd(player, pos) boolean
+}
+class ExactEndStrategy {
++hasReachedEnd()
+}
+class OvershootAllowedStrategy {
++hasReachedEnd()
+}

+    GameEngine --> EndStrategy : Delegates decision
+    ExactEndStrategy ..|> EndStrategy
+    OvershootAllowedStrategy ..|> EndStrategy

 The application uses the Spring Boot Framework for Dependency Injection, managing the lifecycle of the game simulation runners while keeping the core domain logic isolated from the framework itself.